 Transforming Evidence into Action: Making the Case for Midwifery in Mexico

-The FCI Program of MSH works to address this inequity by transforming evidence that effective midwifery saves lives into action by unified, empowered midwifery advocates.
-Funded by the John D. and Catherine T. MacArthur Foundation and led by the FCI Program of MSH, the project aims to strengthen advocates' capacity to make persuasive arguments that support the three pillars of effective midwifery: education, regulation, and association.
+The FCI Program of MSH worked to address this inequity by transforming evidence that effective midwifery saves lives into action by unified, empowered midwifery advocates.
+Funded by the John D. and Catherine T. MacArthur Foundation and led by the FCI Program of MSH, the project aimed to strengthen advocates' capacity to make persuasive arguments that support the three pillars of effective midwifery: education, regulation, and association.

 Working in six Mexican states (Chiapas, Guerrero, Hidalgo, Morelos, Tlaxcala and Oaxaca), this two-year project:

-- Fosters greater unity among providers of midwifery services and solidarity with the communities they serve
+- Fostered greater unity among providers of midwifery services and solidarity with the communities they serve

-- Supports development of a common language for defining the essential competencies of a midwife and a common understanding of the importance of midwifery for improving maternal, newborn, and reproductive health
+- Supported development of a common language for defining the essential competencies of a midwife and a common understanding of the importance of midwifery for improving maternal, newborn, and reproductive health

-- Strengthens the advocacy capacity of midwives and key stakeholders
+- Strengthened the advocacy capacity of midwives and key stakeholders

-- Helps to build support for the adoption of evidence-based, midwife-led models of care
+- Helped to build support for the adoption of evidence-based, midwife-led models of care